 Take a look at the Neighbourhood Watch E-Learning package for more information on Neighbourhood Watch, the roles of a Co-ordinator, Deputy Co-ordinator and members.

 Email [email protected] or ring 101 and ask to speak to your Force Neighbourhood Watch Co-ordinator.

 The official website of the National Neighbourhood & Home Watch Network (England & Wales).

 This website holds resources and newsletters from the National Network.
 Please note that information on a local level will come from your West Yorkshire Police contact so it is important to get in touch with your Force Neighbourhood Watch Co-ordinator to register your scheme at: [email protected]

-Is an information broadcast alert specific to an area of interest to you, such as home or work.
-You will receive updates in to what police activity there has been in your chosen areas.
+Community Alert is an information broadcast alert specific to an area of interest to you, such as home or work.
+You will receive updates into what police activity there has been in your chosen areas.
 This is separate to Neighbourhood Watch and can be accessed by members and non members of the scheme by following the link below.